 More staff can now use mobile applications in the workplace, while the IT team can move applications, virtual machines and data between its data centres without users noticing.

+"The active-active set-up has also led to a more productive use of resources," adds Thompson.
 “Our production capability has been greatly enhanced.
 We have double the compute power to work with on a day-to-day basis,” he says.

 Importantly, Regis is now better able to manage the integrity of customer data, as the IT team’s focus has shifted from reactive outage remediation to proactive continuous improvement.